VegeoStudios/Guide/README.md

 multi-line comment
 */
 ```
-Make sure to do your own text wrapping in a multi-line comment so that your comments do not extend past surrounding code.
+Make sure to do your own text wrapping in a multi-line comment reasonably.
+You shouldn't have to scroll horizontally in your IDE to read comments.